apache/flink/docs/dev/connectors/cassandra.md

 ### Cassandra Sink Example for Streaming POJO Data Type
 An example of streaming a POJO data type and store the same POJO entity back to Cassandra.
 In addition, this POJO implementation needs to follow [DataStax Java Driver Manual](http://docs.datastax.com/en/developer/java-driver/2.1/manual/object_mapper/creating/) to annotate the class as each field of this entity is mapped to an associated column of the designated table using the DataStax Java Driver `com.datastax.driver.mapping.Mapper` class.

 The mapping of each table column can be defined through annotations placed on a field declaration in the Pojo class.
-For details of the mapping, please refer to CQL documentation on [Definition of Mapped Classes](http://docs.datastax.com/en/developer/java-driver/3.1/manual/object_mapper/creating/) and [CQL Data types](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cql_data_types_c.html)
+For details of the mapping, please refer to CQL documentation on [Definition of Mapped Classes](http://docs.datastax.com/en/developer/java-driver/3.1/manual/object_mapper/creating/) and [CQL Datatypes](https://docs.datastax.com/en/cql/3.1/cql/cql_reference/cql_data_types_c.html)

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">